What is Reality?

 Examples of traces are: the cosmic microwave background, (reflected or emitted) photons, memories, books, photos and videos.

 When people see the world around them, they see traces, not the current state of the observed objects.
 Seeing objects nearby can be considered instantaneous, but in the case of stars, the traces are very old, from years to billions of years old.
-To be accurate, people can't ever see the past (/ previous states), they see information about the past (/ previous states) encoded in the present (/ current state of the) traces, information which may have been altered (during any and all the previous states in between) until it has reached the observer, so it might no longer encode anything about the past.
+To be accurate, people can't ever see the past (/ previous states), they see information about the past (/ previous states) encoded in the present (/ current state), information which may have been altered (during any and all the previous states in between) until it has reached the observer, so it might no longer encode anything about the past.

 A quasi trace is like a trace, but it's never separate from the source it represents, so it doesn't indicate the presence of something situated at a distance in space, but something at a distance in time, something that no longer exists.